Understanding families, members & referrals

 Members — the individual people in a family: parents, children, kinship caregivers, other household adults.
 Each member has their own identity and demographics.

-Referral — the authorization from DCS to deliver a specific service to a specific family over an authorized date range.
-A family can have more than one referral over time, and the referral is what your documentation and billing attach to.
+Referral — the authorization from DCS to deliver a specific service to a specific person in that family, over an authorized date range.
+A family can have more than one referral at a time, and the referral is what your documentation and billing attach to.

 Family ──contains──▶ Members